vodailuong2510/EduRegulation-Retrieval/README.md

 [Video Demo](https://drive.google.com/drive/folders/1wB7OugWjR4IahRpYnIeV5ECZLKMWDd8B?usp=drive_link)
 ## 🧠 Introduction

 This project is designed to retrieve and provide information about academic policies and regulations at the University of Information Technology (UIT).
-It aims to support students and faculty members by delivering accurate and up-to-date information quickly and efficiently.
+It aims to support students and faculty members by providing accurate and up-to-date information in a timely and efficient manner.

 The data collected by the team is from PDF files regarding the regulations and training policies of the University of Information Technology (UIT), available at the following link: https://student.uit.edu.vn/qui-che-qui-dinh-qui-trinh